Electromagnetic momentum and the energy-momentum tensor in a linear medium with magnetic and dielectric properties: Total Energy--Momentum Tensor

-The energy--momentum tensor stands at the center of theoretical continuum electrodynamics.
 The total energy--momentum tensor, Eq.~(\ref{EQr3.04}), was constructed using conservation principles and it is inarguably correct as long as the formula for the energy, Eq.~(\ref{EQr2.11}), is correct.
-However, there is a contradiction between the continuity equations of energy and momentum for a linear medium with a full or partial magnetic response.
+For a linear medium with a full or partial magnetic response, however, we have demonstrated that the continuity equations, Eqs.~(\ref{EQr3.18}) and (\ref{EQr3.20}), that were constructed from the field equations, Eq.~(\ref{EQr3.16}) and (\ref{EQr3.17}), are not consistent with the tensor continuity equation, Eq.~(\ref{EQr3.11}).
 Again, we are confronted with a situation of contradiction that we cannot derive our way out of and we must justify a correction based on an analysis of the physical model.